arjunnn/blog/_posts/2016-03-26-yawn-of-justice.md

 ---
 layout: post
-title: "Batman V. Superman: Dawn of Justice review"
+title: "Batman v Superman: Dawn of Justice review"
 date: 2016-03-26
 tags: review
 ---

-I walked into *Batman V. Superman: Dawn of Justice* with resonable expectations (two dudes fighting) even though Essie Eisenberg's Lex Luthor, in the film's trailers, says the following:
+I walked into *Batman v Superman: Dawn of Justice* with resonable expectations (two dudes fighting) even though Essie Eisenberg's Lex Luthor, in the film's trailers, says the following:

 > The greatest gladiator match in the history of the world.
 God versus man.
 > Day versus night!
 Son of Krypton versus Bat of Gotham!